Antonino Foti: National Team Coaching Record

-Foti is the current head coach of the Greek Softball National Women’s Team.
-Appointed in October 2016, Foti coached Greece at the 2017 ESF Championship, 2018 ESF U23 Championship, 2018 ESF Super 6 Championship and the 2019 WBSC-Europe Women’s Championship.
+Foti is the former head coach of the Greek Softball National Women’s Team (2016-2023).
+Foti coached Greece at the 2017 ESF Championship, 2018 ESF U23 Championship, 2018 ESF Super 6 Championship and the 2019 WBSC-Europe Women’s Championship.

 Foti acted as head coach or assistant coach within Softball Canada's national team program from 1987 to 1996 and again from 2005 to 2013.
 Coached at 6 World Championships, 3 Pan American Championships, 7 Canada Cup International Tournament, and other national team events.
 Led Canada's entry into 2009 U16 World Championships in Prague, CZ (5th) and 2011 U19 World Championships in Cape Town, South Africa.
 He was the National team coach in 17 international events including alternate coach for the 1996 Olympic Games.

 Club Team Record

 Foti coached several club teams beginning in 1979 in Winnipeg, Manitoba, Canada.
 He has over 1000 victories in career, with 4 National Championships.